Periannan Senapathy: Origin of RNA splice junction signals from stop codons of ORFs

-Dr. Senapathy's research also elucidates the origin of the splice junctions of eukaryotic genes, again the major questions of why and how the splice junction signals originated.
-Dr. Senapathy predicted that, if the split gene theory was true, the ends of these ORFs that had a stop codon would have become the ends of exons that would occur within introns, and that would define the splice junctions.
+Senapathy's research also elucidates the origin of the splice junctions of eukaryotic genes, again the major questions of why and how the splice junction signals originated.
+Senapathy predicted that, if the split gene theory was true, the ends of these ORFs that had a stop codon would have become the ends of exons that would occur within introns, and that would define the splice junctions.
 Senapathy found that almost all splice junctions in eukaryotic genes contained stop codons exactly at the ends of introns, bordering the exons as predicted.
 In fact, these stop codons were found to form the "canonical" AG:GT splicing sequence, with the three stop codons occurring as part of the strong consensus signals.
 Senapathy had observed that mutations in these stop codon bases within splice junctions were the cause of the majority of diseases caused by splicing mutations, emphasizing the importance of stop codons in the splice junctions.
 Thus, the basic split gene theory led to the hypothesis that the splice junctions originated from the stop codons.
-Dr. Marshall Nirenberg supported the publication of this paper in the PNAS.
+Marshall Nirenberg supported the publication of this paper in the PNAS.
 New Scientist covered this publication titled "Exons, Introns and Evolution".